Constrained Decoding for Safe Robot Navigation Foundation Models: Specification-Guided Constrained Decoding

 \section{Specification-Guided Constrained Decoding}

-In this section, we introduce a novel problem formulation for \safedec\ in RFMs.
-First, we highlight the challenge in specification checking for these models in contrast to traditional syntactical constraint checking adopted by LLMs, and our solution to remedy it.
-Then, we propose two novel inference-time techniques for specification aligned decoding: \textit{Hard Constrained Decoding} (HCD) and \textit{Robustness Constrained Decoding} (RCD).
+In this section, we introduce a novel problem formulation for \safedec\ in autoregressive transformer-based policies.
+First, we highlight the challenge in specification checking for these policies in contrast to traditional syntactical constraint checking adopted by LLMs, and our solution to remedy it.
+Then, we propose two novel inference-time techniques for specification aligned decoding: \textit{Hard Constrained Decoding} (\textbf{HCD}) and \textit{Robustness Constrained Decoding} (\textbf{RCD}).